tezosmiami/hicetnunc/README.md

-# hic et nunc - magic city UI
+# hic et nunc - magic city

 The present decentralized application allows its participants to manage decentralized digital assets - serving as a public smart contract infrastructure on Tezos Blockchain.